-The AER agrees with Envestra to the extent that any proposal for opex, whether it be contained in a base year or as a step change, need necessarily be assessed against the NGR, in particular, r.
-91, r.
-74, and s.
+The AER agrees with Envestra to the extent that any proposal for opex, whether it be contained in a base year or as a step change, needs to be assessed against the NGR, in particular, r.
+91 and r.
+74 of the NGR, and s.
 24 of the NGL.
-However, the AER would expect that as Envestra has chosen to apply a base year roll forward method, in which it has also proposed certain non-base year costs, any expenditures proposed as non base year costs should reflect certain circumstances and allow the AER to determine if they are indeed reasonable additions.
+However, the AER would expect that as Envestra has chosen to apply a base year roll forward method, any expenditures proposed as non base year costs should reflect certain circumstances and allow the AER to determine if they are indeed reasonable additions.

-Firstly, as an auditing exercise, the AER needs to assure itself that the expenditures are to reflect changes in costs that are not reflected in the base year, as noted by the ECCSA in its submission to the AER.
+Firstly, as an auditing exercise, the AER needs to assure itself that the expenditures are to reflect changes in costs that are not reflected in the base year.
 Secondly, with specific regard to step changes, these should relate to exogenous changes in costs associated with either changes in the operating environment, or changes resulting from new or modified regulatory obligations.
 Both of these matters would reflect circumstances in which it is not reasonable to assume that a business's base year expenditures will be reflective of future requirements or pressures.